 Teaching and learning is a long process and not one method serves as a one-stop-shop for students’ needs.
 Therefore, as teachers, we fully embrace our learners and provide them with classroom experiences that will allow them to interact and work together with their peers.

-6. Build stronger teaching and learning relationships with students.
+6. Build stronger teaching and learning relationships with students

 Do the learning activities encourage fostering positive relationships among learners?
 Are they encouraged to connect with their peers and to you as their teacher?
-If it’s a fat yes, then you are building a strong teaching and learning relationship with your bunch of learners.
+If it’s a fat yes, then you are building a strong teaching and learning relationship with a bunch of learners.

 The more your students trust you as their teacher, the more they interact and show their genuine identity and it would be easier for you to craft learning lessons according to their needs in order to meet them where they are.

 Through our day-to-day interactions with our students, we gain a thorough understanding of our learners’ capabilities which gives us hints of how they learn and how they interact.
 Moreover, this way will give us the means of creating a supportive and warm learning environment.
-Equally important, we get the opportunity of showing our love and concern for them which is one of the essential elements in successful learning.
+Equally important, we get the opportunity to show our love and concern for them which is one of the essential elements in successful learning.

 Student learning is the cornerstone of teaching.
 This means that as teachers, we are directly involved in the education of the child and we are accountable for their academic achievements.